How to get rid of swelling on the cheek. What to do if your cheek is swollen, but the tooth does not hurt

 Allergic reaction

-Allergic causes are rare and manifest as individual intolerance to any product, medicine or hygiene product.
-After taking an antihistamine, the swelling quickly disappears.
+Allergic causes are rare and manifest themselves in the form of individual intolerance to some product, medicine or hygiene product.
+After taking an antihistamine, swelling quickly disappears.
 With a rapid increase in swelling (Quincke's edema), assistance should be provided within 15-20 minutes in the form of an injection of hormonal drugs.

 Tumor

 The rarest cause of cheek swelling.
-Such a symptom may appear against the background of lymphogranulomatosis, lymphosarcoma, malignant formation of the salivary glands.
-Its distinguishing features are slow dynamics and other signs of a cancerous process.
+This symptom may appear against the background of lymphogranulomatosis, lymphosarcoma, or malignant formation of the salivary glands.
+Its distinctive features are slow dynamics and other signs of the cancer process.

 Regardless of the causes of local inflammation and swelling of the cheek, the symptoms are almost the same.
 The principle of treatment is the same - sanitation of the purulent focus, antibacterial and anti-inflammatory therapy.
 Therefore, it is better to consult a doctor.

-The list of diseases of the body in which edema of the cheek and even the eyes can occur is wide, and the symptoms are specific, but only a doctor can understand them and even more so recommend treatment.
+The list of body diseases that can cause swelling of the cheeks and even the eyes is wide, and the symptoms are specific, but only a doctor can understand them, much less recommend treatment.

 CATEGORIES